How Many Days Should I Spend in Tibet?

 Effectively, the amount of time you need for a trip to Tibet depends on a number of factors, including the places you want to visit, what your interests are, and the amount of time you have available for travel.
 Please read the following suggestions from our travel experts and make a feasible plan for your Tibet journey.

-The Shortest Journey: Spend 4 Days in Lhasa for the Classic Tibet Tour
+4 Days in Lhasa: the Shortest Journey for the Classic Tibet Tour

-The amazing 4-day tour of Lhasa is a classic tour that gives you the best of the Tibetan capital, and allows you to experience the heart of the Tibetan culture and religion.
-An awesome tour that covers the major tourist attractions in the capital, including the famous Potala Palace and the sacred Jokhang Temple, this short trip to Tibet is the ideal introduction to traveling at altitudes higher than anywhere else on the planet.
+The amazing 4-day Lhasa tour is a classic tour that gives you the best of the Tibetan capital.
+It covers the major tourist attractions in the capital, including the famous Potala Palace and the sacred Jokhang Temple, and allows you to experience the heart of Tibetan culture and religion.

 The famous Potala Palace is your first destination in Tibet.

-For the first-time visitor to Tibet, this short tour allows you to experience the best that Lhasa has to offer, and gives you the chance to get used to traveling at high altitudes over 3,500 meters, but does not expect you to go higher, as most of the tours that head out of the city will.
-Lhasa is also an ideal destination for those that are traveling with kids or for the elderly, as the altitude is high, but not too high that it may cause a problem.
-And the city has everything you need to make your visit pleasant and comfortable.
+For the first-time visitor to Tibet, this shortest Tibet tour allows you to experience the best that Lhasa has to offer, and gives you the chance to get used to traveling at high altitudes over 3,500 meters, but does not expect you to go higher, as most of the tours that head out of the city will.

 As the shortest tour to Tibet, the 4-day Lhasa tour is also the cheapest, which makes it a great option for travelers that are short on time, or short on budget.
-With just a few days to spare in your travels, you can head to Lhasa by flight from Nepal or mainland China in a few hours.
-For those on a budget, the 4-day trip is a Group Tour, which means you will be traveling with other tourists, and will share many of the costs of the tour, which can make the trip much more affordable.
+With just a few days to spare in your travels, you can head to Lhasa by flight from Nepal or the mainland of China in a few hours.

 Top Things to Do for the 4-Day Tour in Lhasa